 3. Posting to the Ledger

-Also known as Books of Final Entry, a ledger is a collection of accounts that shows the changes made to each account as a result of past transactions, and their current balances.
-This is the core of the classifying phase.
+Also known as Books of Final Entry, the ledger is a collection of accounts that shows the changes made to each account as a result of past transactions, and their current balances.

-After the posting process, the balances of each account can now be determined.
+After the posting all transactions to the ledger, the balances of each account can now be determined.

-For example, all journal entries made to Cash would be transferred into the Cash account in the ledger.
-Increases and decreases in cash will be entered into one ledger account.
-Thus, the ending balance of Cash can be determined.
+For example, all journal entry debits and credits made to Cash would be transferred into the Cash account in the ledger.
+We will be able to calculate the increases and decreases in cash; thus, the ending balance of Cash can be determined.

 4. Unadjusted Trial Balance